rajeshr6r/ml_as_a_service/README.md

 Our purpose to is to address the above problems with a one-stop solution on cloud

 ## OUT OF SCOPE
-This repo will use boilerplate model training / deployment scripts and will not demonstrate how a model is being trained or can be fine-tuned.
-We assume that the models are pre-built and ready to deploy.
+<b>This repo will use boilerplate model training / deployment scripts and will not demonstrate how a model is being trained or can be fine-tuned.
+We assume that the models are pre-built and ready to deploy.</b>

 ## TODO